jsgroth/jgb/README.md

 # jgb

-An attempt at writing a Game Boy emulator. jgb is not cycle-accurate (mainly due to non-cycle-accurate memory timings) but it is a low-level emulator.
+An attempt at writing a Game Boy emulator. jgb is not cycle-accurate (mainly due to non-cycle-accurate memory timings) but it is a functional low-level emulator.

 ## Requirements